Healthcare Analytics Market Size and Share

 • By analytics type, descriptive analytics held 46.3% of the healthcare analytics market share in 2024, while predictive analytics is projected to expand at a 24.3% CAGR through 2030.

-• By application, financial and revenue-cycle-management (RCM) analytics accounted for 41.3% share of the healthcare analytics market size in 2024, whereas population health management is advancing at a 26.2% CAGR.
+• By application, financial and revenue-cycle-management (RCM) analytics accounted for a 41.3% share of the healthcare analytics market size in 2024, whereas population health management is advancing at a 26.2% CAGR.

 • By end user, life-science companies led with a 45.1% share in 2024; healthcare providers represent the fastest-growing user group, with a 25.8% CAGR.

-• By geography, North America dominated with 48.6% market share in 2024, while Asia Pacific is the fastest-growing region, tracking a 22.9% CAGR through 2030.
+• By geography, North America dominated the market with a 48.6% market share in 2024, while the Asia-Pacific region is the fastest-growing, tracking a 22.9% CAGR through 2030.

 Segment Analysis